csXImage Version 3.3 - Online Manual

 FlipMode can be either:

-Rotate (Angle As Single) - Rotates the image counter-clockwise.
+Rotate (Angle As Double) - Rotates the image counter-clockwise.
 The amount of rotation in degrees is specified by Angle.

 When an image is rotated by an angle that is not a multiple of 90 degrees, there will be an area around the image that must be filled with colour.
 The colour specified in the BGColor property is used.